productscience/blue-world-lite/README.md

 git push heroku HEAD:master
 ```

-Then set up the production config by running:
+Then set up the production config by running similar commands for each of the settings in `.env`. e.g.:

 ```
 heroku config:set DJANGO_SETTINGS_MODULE=blueworld.settings
 heroku config:set DEBUG=False
 heroku config:set DATABASE_URL=...
+...
 ```

 Then run: